 Bougainvillea is a household plant that bears beautiful and radiant flowers.

-It is a woody, perennial, bushy plant that can reach a height of up to 20 feet.
+It is a woody, perennial, bushy plant that can reach up to 20 feet.

 The flowers come in a range of colors, as well as a large number of cultivars.
 The flowers have a similar texture and color to paper.

-With regular and careful efforts, one can grow a healthy Bonsai plant for years together.
+With bougainvillea propagation and careful efforts, one can grow a healthy Bonsai plant for years together.

 The stems mature from a mid-green color to a dull green-brown color.
 Bougainvillea is an evergreen plant that thrives in dry climates.

 Bougainvilleas are known to originate in South America, and it is one of the most low-maintenance plants.

 Bougainvilleas are popular landscape plants due to their vigorous growth and spectacular blooms.

 They can be planted in large masses for ornamental purposes and serve as an excellent ground cover in large, hard-to-maintain areas.

 Bougainvillea is used as a decorative plant in hanging pots, vases, and bonsais.